Stella-Kiarie/Group-5-Project/README.md

 Eventually, we created a merge between the bom revenue dataset and the imbd datasets to generated a cleaned dataset for our analysis.
 The merge generated a data with 3109 rows and 13 columns.

+## Hypothesis Testing
+To determine whether there is a significant relationship between between movie genres and box office success, we conducted a Chi-Square Test  of independence.

+Null Hypothesis (H₀): There is no relationship between movie genre and box office success.

+Alternative Hypothesis (H₁): There is a relationship between movie genre and box office succes

+The results of the Chi-Square are shown below:
+Chi-Square Test Results

+Chi2 Statistic: 736.6494756816546

+p-value: 1.0623260172850567e-34

+Degrees of Freedom: 321

+From the results, the Chi-Square-Test has a statistic of 736.6  and a p- value of 1 0623260172850567e-34 which is below the significance level of 0.05.
+Therefore, we reject the null hypothesis and conclude that there is a significant relationship between movie genre and box office success.

 ## Visualizations
 ### 1. Top Performing Genres
 ![Top performing genre](images/image-1.png)